gdscbvppune/dsc-app/README.md

 # dsc

-A companion app for the website repository.
-Maintainers can maintain they&#x27;re website easily using this mobile app
+A mobile app to help update and manage your DSC website easily

 ## Getting Started